closemarketing/woocommerce-es/readme.txt

 == Changelog =
 = 2.1.1 =
 *	 Fix fatal error related with the VAT Number injection in PDF Invoices.
-Thanks to Yordan Soares.
+Thanks to Yordan Soares and Alexandre.

 = 2.1.0 =
 *	 Updated list of premium plugins translated.